How to Handle Women

 How to Handle Women is a 1928 American silent comedy film directed by William James Craft and starring Glenn Tryon.
-Bela Lugosi had a brief uncredited role as a diplomatic aide, and Krazy Kat cartoonist George Herriman played himself in a cameo appearance.
+His first Hollywood film, Bela Lugosi had a brief uncredited role as a diplomatic aide, and Krazy Kat cartoonist George Herriman played himself in a cameo appearance.
+It also featured Bull Montana, and Cesare Gravina.
 It was produced and distributed by Universal Pictures.
 The film had several working titles: Fresh Every Hour, The Prince of Peanuts, Meet the Prince, The Prince of Knuts and Three Days.